-At Express Solicitors, we offer more than 20 years’ experience settling personal injury and accident at work claims just like yours.
+At Express Solicitors, we offer more than 20 years’ experience settling personal injury claims just like yours.
 We specialise in taking on the cases that others turn away, which has resulted in hundreds of millions of pounds being paid out in compensation.

 The majority of our horse riding claims are handled on a no win, no fee basis, which means you’ll only pay if we win.
 We’re independently regulated and ready to take on your case with sensitivity – fighting your corner to help you get your life back to normal.
 Contact us today to start your horse riding accident claim.